jexxa-projects/Jexxa/tutorials/BookStore/README.md

 ## What You Learn

 *   Default package structure for more complex applications based on DDD
-*   How to provide an implementation of a specific outbound-port which is called `Repository` in terms of DDD
+*   How to provide an implementation of a specific outbound-port which is called `Repository` in terms of DDD using a data base technology
+*   How to initialize master data into a Repository

 ## What you need